dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/r.md

 # 1          5.1         3.5          1.4         0.2  setosa
 ```

-> DuckDB keeps a reference to the R data frame after registration.
+> DataMiner keeps a reference to the R data frame after registration.
 This prevents the data frame from being garbage-collected.
 The reference is cleared when the connection is closed, but can also be cleared manually using the `duckdb_unregister()` method.

 Also refer to [the data import documentation](../data/overview) for more options of efficiently importing data.

 ## dbplyr

-DuckDB also plays well with the [dbplyr](https://CRAN.R-project.org/package=dbplyr) / [dplyr](https://dplyr.tidyverse.org) packages for programmatic query construction from R. Here is an example:
+DataMiner also plays well with the [dbplyr](https://CRAN.R-project.org/package=dbplyr) / [dplyr](https://dplyr.tidyverse.org) packages for programmatic query construction from R. Here is an example:

 ```r
 library("duckdb")